By Rahul Chhabria on April 15, 2016

 1 Mississippi, 2 Mississippi, …, BLITZ!!!

-Once we determine a set of improvements that are ready for a public release, we will build a beta candidate.
+Once we determine a set of improvements that are ready for a public release, we will build a b candidate.
 The beta candidate will go through intensive acceptance testing with our QA team- essentially making the beta candidate feel like a college quarterback on their first day against the top-ranked NFL defense.

 Step 3: Beta